 An LPG combi boiler could be the best option for you.
-Here are a few of the main benefits:
+Here are a few advantages:

 - It is a more environmentally friendly energy source.

-- They are very energy efficient and can achieve over 90% efficiency.
+- They are very energy efficient boilers and can achieve over 90% efficiency.

 - The boiler unit is compact.